annabeets.com

 Creating a cat-friendly environment is crucial to understand and address cat behavior.
 Vertical spaces like cat trees or shelves make them feel safe and in control.
 Providing hiding spots and ample scratching surfaces alleviates stress and prevents destructive behaviors.
 Consistency in the environment promotes a sense of security, positively impacting your cat’s behavior.

-Observing and documenting your cat behavior
+Observing change in your cat’s behavior

 Tracking changes to your cat’s routine, diet, or environment is vital, significantly impacting behavior.
 Regularly review observations to identify patterns or potential concerns.
 This proactive approach ensures early detection and effective intervention, contributing to your cat’s overall well-being.